NURSING 7152 - Specialised Perioperative Nursing Practice

 A high academic writing standard is required with key points in text referenced appropriately.

-Each student is required to complete a 2,000 word nursing case study of a high academic standard.
+Full text journal articles available through electronic databases.
+Each student is required to complete a 2,500 word nursing case study of a high academic standard.
 Case studies allow clinical episodes and practices to be articulated and explored.
 The case study should be about a patient you have cared for, relating actual events in which you were involved and critiquing the clinical events based upon the literature.
 You may write in the first person to convey actual conversations.
 Please also ensure patient anonymity is maintained.

 It will be of more interest for you to explore a case where an event actually happened rather than a case where everything went perfectly as planned.
 You can then analyse what policy or system factors contributed to the event and put forward strategies for future prevention of repeat events.

 Introduction to the case and explanation of the reason for selection.